Search results

 Redis

 Data is cached in an external server named Redis.
 Redis is an open source (BSD licensed), in-memory data structure store used as a database, cache, message broker, and streaming engine.
-Learn more about Redis and it’s installation here.
+Learn more about Redis and its installation here.

 After installation, you should start the Redis server as shown in the following image: DataCache Redis server